Jaime001/GemDoc/README.md

 > For install bundler add the follow command:
 * $ bundle install

-Once installed, in the directory in which we want to create the gem and enter the following command:
+Once installed, in the directory in which we want to create the gem, enter the following command:
 * $ bundle gem [name]

 ### The gem will be generated automatically and will be ready to use.